 Skip to main content

 Add instructions, links, quotes, and bullet points to the slides of your event!
-Discover how to enhance your presentations with interactive slides.

 Slides allow you to share information with participants, add instructions to a questionnaire, and explain theoretical concepts.

-On Wooclap, you have two options:
+On Wooclap, you have two options to show your presentation:

-You can upload a presentation you've created somewhere else (PowerPoint, PDF, Keynote, Google Slides) and add interactions in between the slides.
+You can upload a presentation you've created somewhere else (PowerPoint, PDF, Keynote, Google Slides) and add Wooclap questions in between the slides.
+Please note that the files you upload will be converted into images, and that you will therefore lose all animations and links you inserted into your slides.

-These templates use a language called Markdown to format text.
+The Slide uses a language called Markdown to format text.

-If you don't know Markdown, that's not an issue: you can take a look at the formatting help on the right to guide you in the creation of your slide.
+If you don't know Markdown, that's not an issue: you can take a look at the Formatting help on the right to guide you in the creation of your slide.

 • Title slide